 We also got to see some Eastern Quolls being fed.
 While they seem to be in a big cage it is only temporary while their new (much bigger) enclosure is being built.
 Quolls are very small and cute, and actually one of the Tasmanian Devil’s closest relatives.
 They used to be called native cats and were also found on mainland Australia, but now they are only found in Tasmania.
 There was a brown one and black one and they were so lovely!

 We saw some native Honeyeaters and also one green Rosella came to be fed.
-These birds are wild but by placing food at a specific location at the same time each day, and ringing a bell or hitting a stick the staff at the Unzoo encourage the local wildlife to come around for a visit in exchange for some free food.
+These birds are wild but by placing food at a specific location at the same time each day, and ringing a bell or hitting a stick the staff at the Unzoo encourages the local wildlife to come around for a visit in exchange for some free food.

 There was also a Birds of the Bush presentation by one of the owners of the Unzoo, John Hamilton.
 He introduced us to a little Tawny Frogmouth, a native bird often mistaken for an owl, although it’s not!
 My family and I have often seen Tawny Frogmouths in my grandparents’ garden, but I never knew before how they hunted, thinking they just did it on the wing like owls.
-But apparently they simply sit with their mouths open and the yellow colouring inside looks a bit like a moon, so bugs come to it and then they just eat the bugs!
+But apparently, they simply sit with their mouths open and the yellow colouring inside looks a bit like a moon, so bugs come to it and then they just eat the bugs!
 Ingenious little things.

 They are also masters at camouflage, you often don’t even notice if they are sitting right in front of you.
 It’s sitting in the bottom right of the below photo.

 Of course, since my blog is TASSIE DEVIL Abroad, I was most excited to be seeing the devils!
 Tasmanian Devils are awesome little animals.
 They are marsupials like kangaroos, koalas, wombats and quolls, meaning they carry their young in a pouch.
 They are well-known for their ferocious sounding screams during feeding, and this is why the white settlers in Tasmanian named them devils!
-About the size of a small dog or large cat they are a little ungainly looking when they move, rather similar to hyenas.
+About the size of a small dog or large cat, they are a little ungainly looking when they move, rather similar to hyenas.
 They’re also similar to hyenas in that they are scavengers rather than hunters, and they mostly eat carrion.
 They have incredibly strong jaws for their size and when eating they consume all parts of a carcass, skin, hair, bones and everything!
 But as they have rather poor eyesight they rarely hunt, instead relying on their smell to find dead or injured wildlife, and their hearing to hear when other devils are feeding and join the feast.
 Most people probably know of Tassie Devils because of the Loony Tunes character Taz, although he looks nothing like a real devil, and they don’t spin in circles!
-They do however, make a hell of a racket while feeding, often fighting and also working together when they pull the pieces of meat in order to break it apart.
+They do, however, make a hell of a racket while feeding, often fighting and also working together when they pull the pieces of meat in order to break it apart.
 As weird and ferocious as they might look and sound, they are also very cute.

 The Tasmanian Devil Unzoo has four separate areas where you can see their devils, and we visited each of them during the day.
 As they are nocturnal they are usually sleeping but the staff feed them during visiting hours so that you can see them up close and alert.
 They obviously know their feeding times because each time we went near their enclosures close to it they were moving around and waiting for their food.
 We visited the two females in the Fern Forest here and while our guide was telling us about them they were impatiently pacing, staring at him and sniffing the air as if to say “Hurry up and give us the meat!”